-Comparison shopping for the best prices is not enough.
-You should shop around also for the best return policy.
 There’s no such thing as “many happy returns” after the holidays.
-These tips will save you time and money, along with stress.
+These tips will save you time and money, along with stress, during and after your 2015 holiday shopping and gift-giving.

 The good news is that customer loyalty has prompted many retailers to extend and bend normal return policies to avoid penalizing early-bird shoppers.